-- If you do not have a septic system in your yard, then the wastewater will go through a sewer. - Wastewater doesn't travel directly from homes to the ocean or rivers; something happens to it in between...it gets cleaned at a wastewater treatment plant. - Hold up the picture of the Wastewater Treatment Plant. - A wastewater treatment plant is different from a water treatment plant.
-A water treatment plant cleans the water before we use it, and a wastewater treatment plant cleans the water after we use it, before it goes back into the environment. - Discuss the typical wastewater treatment processes (Slides 7 through 14).
+- If you do not have a septic system in your yard, then the wastewater will go through a sewer. - Wastewater doesn't travel directly from homes to the ocean or rivers; something happens to it in between...it gets cleaned at a wastewater treatment plant. - A wastewater treatment plant is different from a water treatment plant.
+A water treatment plant cleans the water before we use it, and a wastewater treatment plant cleans the water after we use it, before it goes back into the environment. - Discuss the typical wastewater treatment processes (Slides 9 through 16).

-Bar Screens
+Slide 9: Bar Screens